 Carefully set your HVAC system back to cool.
 Start at a temperature a little higher than you would typically have it set, and bump it down in small increments until you reach your desired temperature.

 Despite our best efforts at protecting our HVAC systems, the damage is not always avoidable.
 If you have found that your air conditioner is damaged, you may need to call a professional.
-Champion AC is Austin’s most trusted HVAC company.
+Champion AC & Plumbing is Austin’s most trusted HVAC company.